GoodGameRuler/safetyculture-takehome/README.md

 ### The O(1) Solution

 The hint I got from this was maps.
 Obviously maps provide an amortised time-complexity, but they are simple and elegant as compared to a string prefix match.
 So This time around I encode the tree structure in the slice itself by ordering by the path.
 I then use an auxiliary data-structure, to map folderName to the index and (subtree) size of each node.
 Following, the get operations simply return a subarray.
-Which is a constant timer operation as a slice is represented by a ptr, a length, and a capacity ((Slice Expression)[https://go.dev/ref/spec#Slice_expressions]).
+Which is a constant timer operation as a slice is represented by a ptr, a length, and a capacity ([Slice Expression](https://go.dev/ref/spec#Slice_expressions)).

 Please see `main`